Staff & Board

 Originally from Michigan, Ama travelled the country building trails and trail programs for 18 years before discovering and falling in love with the Lost Sierra in 2022.
 She has a BS in Nonprofit Administration and currently works as a construction manager for the International Mountain Bicycling Association.
 Ama loves empowering teams and guiding projects from big picture concepts through to detailed execution.
 She is excited to bring her love of fresh food, good dirt, and strong community to support the mission of LSFP.
 At any given time, you can find Ama exploring our public lands by foot, wheels, or boat.

-Linda Judge | Board Treasurer
+Marissa Rudder | Board Treasurer

-CHAIR OF FINANCE COMMITTEE
+CHAIR OF FINANCE COMMITTEE.
+Bio coming soon.

 Marcie Wilde | Board Director